SATISFACTORY ACADEMIC PROGRESS POLICY

 Any student who fails to meet the minimum satisfactory academic progress standard at the end of the Warning period will become ineligible from the financial aid programs at the college.
 Ineligible students have the opportunity to file an appeal regarding their unsatisfactory progress within the assessment for financial aid programs.
 Students that have failed the academic progress standard and have been approved with a successful appeal will be considered on Financial Aid Probation.
 The terms of Financial Aid Probation are set by the college during the Appeal Process.

-Students may request consideration for reinstatement to the financial aid programs through the following Appeal Process:
+Students may request consideration for reinstatement to the financial aid programs by completing the Appeal Form and the following process:

 If a student feels their failure to meet the minimum satisfactory academic progress standard was the result of an unusual or extraordinary situation that affected successful progression, the student may appeal to the Financial Aid Office.
 Examples of personal mitigating circumstances could include illness or injury of the student or dependent of the student, a death in the family, or other undue hardship as the result of special circumstances.
 An appeal form is available in the Financial Aid Office.